jouhui/property-friends/README.md

 docker run -p 8000:8000 api:latest
 ```

-To execute a prediction, there are two options:
+To execute a prediction, there are (at least) two options:

 #### Test in the terminal with `curl`